IRNAS/smartparks-lion-tracker-hardware/README.md

 	- Device weight: ~125g
 	- Device is put in polyurethane resin to protect it (https://electrolube.com/product/ur5528-chemically-resistant-polyurethane-resin/)
 	- Inside of the device is EMC shield around MCU and RF components to protect them from resin
 	- Resin thinknes arount the device is 2mm

 - Future changes:
-	-
+	- TBD

 Currently under development, for all information see the [schematic PDF file](https://github.com/IRNAS/smartparks-lion-tracker-hardware/blob/master/06_RELEASE/V1.3/Lion_Tracker_V1.3_SCHEMATICS/Lion_Tracker_V1.3_SCHEMATICS.PDF).Produced board versions can be found in the [release section](https://github.com/IRNAS/smartparks-lion-tracker-hardware/releases) of the repository.